I-Strohmeyer/Portfolio/README.md

-# CF Portfolio
+# Portfolio

- Portfolio website created during CF course
+Personal Portfolio Page
+It's a work in progress and with time I will apply new learnings to it.

+## Tech-Stack

+- HTML
+- CSS
+- JS